Skip navigation

 • Improve your sexual health.
 Regular exercise may lower the risk of erectile dysfunction (ED) in men.
 For those who already have ED, exercise may help improve their sexual function.
 In women, exercise may increase sexual arousal.

 • Increase your chances of living longer.
-Studies show that physical activity can reduce your risk of dying early from the leading causes of death, like heart disease and some cancers.
+Studies show that physical activity can reduce your risk of dying early from the leading causes of death, like heart disease and certain cancers.

 How can I make exercise a part of my regular routine?